Union minister Thawarchand Gehlot appointed Karnataka governor in reshuffle

 Seven other politicians were named new governors of states.

-Eight governors were appointed in a reshuffle on Tuesday, DD News reported.
-The development came amid reports of a Cabinet rearrangement, which has not been formally announced yet.
+Eight governors were appointed in a reshuffle on Tuesday, the Rashtrapati Bhavan announced.
+The development came amid reports of a Cabinet rejig, which has not been formally announced yet.

 Union Minister of Social Justice and Empowerment Thawarchand Gehlot was appointed the governor of Karnataka.
+He is also the Leader of the House for the Bharatiya Janata Party in the Rajya Sabha.

 Apart from Gehlot’s appointment, Bandaru Dattatreya now will serve as the governor of Haryana.
-He was earlier helming the post in Himachal Pradesh, whose governor will now be Rajendra Vishwanath.
+He was earlier helming the post in Himachal Pradesh, whose governor will now be BJP leader from Goa Rajendra Vishwanath Arlekar.

-Bharatiya Janata Party leader Ramesh Bais was appointed the Jharkhand governor.
+BJP’s Ramesh Bais was transferred from Tripura, and appointed the Jharkhand governor.
 The governor of Mizoram will now be BJP leader from Andhra Pradesh, Hari Babu Kambhampati.

-PS Sreedharan Pillai was appointed the governor of Goa while Mangubhai Chhaganbhai Patel was named the governor of Madhya Pradesh.
+PS Sreedharan Pillai was appointed the governor of Goa.
+He earlier held the gubernatorial position in Mizoram.
+Satyadev Narayan Arya was appointed as the Tripura governor.

+BJP leader from Gujarat Mangubhai Chhaganbhai Patel was named the governor of Madhya Pradesh.

+“The above appointments will take effect from the dates they assume charge of their respective offices,” the statement from President Ram Nath Kovind’s office said.

+Gehlot’s appointment reportedly indicates an early Cabinet reshuffle in the central government within this week, according to The Hindu.